mxochicale/dlib/gazr.md

-Installation gazr which has a dlib dependency
+Installation of gazr
 ----

+(gazr)[https://github.com/severin-lemaignan/gazr/] is a library and a set of tools for real-time gaze estimation from a monocular camera (typically, a webcam).

+Requirements
+This application requires dlib >= 18.18.

 # On Ubuntu 14.04 x64

-Afer "sudo cmake --build . --target install"

 ```
 cd